soma-y1029/Path-Finding-Algorithms-Visualizer/README.md

 'W' represents walls.<br>
 'S' represents starting point.<br>
 'G' represents goal point. <br>
+numbers can be used as goal point instead.
+In that case, use only numbers.
+The algorithm retrive the numbered-goal point in order of number.<br>

 * Button "Start":
 Start program based on chosen algorithm and maze.